zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 The actual implementation of natural language in human brains is going to be _much_ more complicated, of course.
 Telling a story problem about computer programs controlling factory machines has the advantage not only of being a simple explanation of the [math](https://www.lesswrong.com/posts/bkSkRwo9SRYxJMiSY/beautiful-probability) that we can [trust](https://www.lesswrong.com/posts/BL9DuE2iTCkrnuYzx/trust-in-bayes) governs the more complicated real-world phenomenon.
 It's also less tempting to rationalize about the story problem about factory machines, than it is to directly think about language.

 Humans are designed to decieve each other—it's always tempting to speak in a way that propagates misinformation while retaining deniability that we weren't _lying_—it's the other guy's _fault_ for misinterpreting what I _really meant_.
-When we think designing messages for computer programs to give commands to each other about quantifiable observables, this excuse vanishes: if there's a bug in deterministic computer code such that the robot arm puts an object in the rube bin when it gets the `BLEGG` message, then that's what happens.
+When we think about designing messages for computer programs to give commands to each other about quantifiable observables, this excuse vanishes: if there's a bug in deterministic computer code such that the robot arm puts an object in the rube bin when it gets the `BLEGG` message, then that's what happens.
 There's no room to use the complexity of humans and their political games to obscure the behavior of the physical system and how it's processing information.

 -----